CANADA: Translation | Indigenous Languages

 Visiting the Dedicated Bible Translators Serving Canada’s Indigenous Communities

-Over 1.6 million people in Canada are from Indigenous groups, 63% of whom are Christians.
-CBS is committed to helping them access the Bible in their native languages.
-In October 2021, Jeff Green, Vice President, Scripture Translation along with Toronto-based photojournalist Henry VanderSpek visited two of the indigenous language translation projects that are supported by CBS.
+CBS is committed to helping Indigenous communities access the Bible in their native languages.
+Jeff Green, Vice President, Scripture Translation along with Toronto-based photojournalist Henry VanderSpek visited two of the Indigenous language translation projects supported by CBS.
 The journey took them to the Mohawk community in Kanesatake, near Montreal, and to the Inuit community in Iqaluit, Nunavut.
 Read more about the people involved in the translation and get a glimpse into the beautiful landscapes where these languages echo.

 Every Tribe and Tongue